2007 United States Air Force nuclear weapons incident: Inspections, resignations, and further discipline

 In addition, five colonels received letters of reprimand, including two who were removed from commands.
 Three other colonels received letters of admonishment, and one colonel received a letter of counseling.

 In November 2008, the 341st Missile Wing at Malmstrom Air Force Base failed its nuclear surety inspection.
 The 90th Missile Wing at F. E. Warren Air Force Base failed its nuclear surety inspection one month later.
 In November 2009 at Kirtland Air Force Base the 377th Air Base Wing, commanded by Colonel Michael S. Duvall, and 498th Nuclear Systems Wing, commanded by Colonel Richard M. Stuckey, failed their nuclear surety inspections.

 On 30 October 2009, Westa was relieved as commander of the 5th Bomb Wing by Major General Floyd L. Carpenter, commander of 8th Air Force under "perfection is the standard" philosophy.
 Carpenter stated that Westa was relieved for his "inability to foster a culture of excellence, a lack of focus on the strategic mission, and substandard performance during several nuclear surety inspections, including the newly activated 69th Bomb Squadron."

 On 8 January 2009, Schlesinger's task force released its report regarding the overall DoD's management of the country's nuclear weapons mission.
 The report criticized the DoD for a lack of focus and oversight on its nuclear weapons programs and recommended that the DoD create a new assistant secretary position to oversee its nuclear management.
 The task force found that within the DoD only the United States Navy was effectively managing its nuclear arsenal.
 The panel stated that it found "a distressing degree of inattention to the role of nuclear weapons in deterrence among many senior DoD military and civilian leaders."

 New command

 On 24 October 2008, new USAF Secretary Michael Donley announced the creation of Air Force Global Strike Command, which became operational on 7 August 2009.
 The USAF's intercontinental nuclear missile force was moved from Air Force Space Command to the new command.
 Barksdale Air Force Base was selected as the location of the new command's headquarters.
-The new major command is led by General Robin Rand and controls all USAF nuclear-capable bombers, missiles, and personnel.
+Lieutenant General Frank Klotz became the first commander of the major command, which controls all USAF nuclear-capable bombers, missiles, and personnel.